 The waterfront is one of our favourite areas at Camp Gesher.
 Campers have a general swim period every day, and organized swimming lessons three to four times a week.
 At the end of each session, our swim staff present badges certified by the Red Cross to campers that have passed a new swimming level.
-A bronze cross training course and certification test is also offered to all interested campers.
-Facilities at the waterfront include a waterslide, water trampoline, inner tubes, and equipment for water sports such as water polo.
+A Bronze Cross training course and certification test is also offered to all interested campers.
+Facilities at the waterfront include a waterslide, water trampoline, inner tubes, paddle boats, pontoon boat, multiple docks, and equipment for water sports such as water polo.

-Sports activities include volleyball, basketball, rugby, football, cricket, soccer, badminton, baseball, bocce ball, floor hockey, ultimate Frisbee, parachute games and tennis.
+Sports activities include volleyball, basketball, rugby, football, cricket, soccer, badminton, baseball, bocce ball, floor hockey, ultimate frisbee, parachute games and tennis.
 In addition to scheduled activities, we also have sports-oriented hobby groups, early-morning running groups, and nightly soccer and basketball games.
-Facilities include a basketball court, a multi-purpose room for indoor activities, a playground and grassy park, a large sports field with a baseball diamond and soccer nets, and beach volleyball.
 All sports activities are co-ed, geared towards all skill levels, and take place in an atmosphere where participation is valued over competition.

 Drama, Arts & Crafts

 Drama is an integral part of life at Camp Gesher.
 Throughout the summer each age group has an opportunity to explore movement, improv, and some short script-work.
 Each Friday, a different group puts on a short play that the campers have written and prepared themselves during the week.
 There are many opportunities for campers to perform songs, poems, and skits in front of other campers and staff.